MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 1. User details from the Area Inspection User Settings table are collected in **colUserSettings** collection.
 If no records exist, a new project user setting record is created.
 If there are multiple area inspection user settings records exist, the oldest record is selected and stored in the **gblRecordUserSettings** variable.

-1. Predefined font sizes, padding values, minimum screen height and width values are stored in the **gblFontSizes**, **gblPadding**, **gblScreenHeightMin**, and **gblScreenWidthMin** variables.
+1. Predefined font sizes, padding values, minimum screen height, and width values are stored in the **gblFontSizes**, **gblPadding**, **gblScreenHeightMin**, and **gblScreenWidthMin** variables.

-1. The **gblView** variable which controls the view to be displayed is set to “Locations”.
+1. The **gblView** variable that controls the view to be displayed is set to “Locations”.

-1. The order, name and the icon values used in the app are collected in the **colLocationTypeIcons** collection.
+1. The order, name, and the icon values used in the app are collected in the **colLocationTypeIcons** collection.
 The number of active area inspection labels are stored in the **gblCheckLabelSettings** variable.

 1. The main and sub section values are collected in the **colLocConfig** collection.
 If they are blank, the values are set to area and area type.